Delivering pandemic funeral and bereavement care – shared learning

 Funeral Director Views and Practice

 We also wish to understand Funeral Director’s views and practice regarding the way that they look after people in their care.
 Care practices are not well understood and might vary from place to place.
 We are very keen to understand how independent Funeral Directors practiced prior to the 2020 Coronavirus pandemic.
-We would therefore be very grateful if as many funeral care professionals as possible would complete a anonymous survey to share their experience.
+Over 250 independent Funeral Directors have generously taken the time to complete an online survey and this detailed data is now being analysed.

-In the first phase of our research project “Funeral Experts by Experience – What Matters to Them”, more than fifty bereaved people volunteered to be interviewed about their funeral experiences.
+In the first phase of our research, more than fifty bereaved people volunteered to be interviewed about their funeral experiences.
 The report below details the five factors which were highlighted by the people we spoke to and makes several recommendations.
-We are currently working towards a design for the second phase of research, which will seek to establish whether the presence or absence of these factors has an impact on long-term wellbeing.
-Please get in touch if you have any comments or if you would like to know more.
+We are currently working towards a future project, which will seek to establish whether the presence or absence of these factors has an impact on long-term wellbeing.

 More information can be found in the documents below and if you have any questions or are interested in taking part, please contact Sarah on 01943 262626 or [email protected]